Krol22/Overforged/DEVLOG.md

 Day (days?) about furnace:

-[x] - Pickup coal from the ground and put it in the furnace, [] - Spawn coal from the coalPile,
+[x] - Pickup coal from the ground and put it in the furnace, [x] - Spawn coal from the coalPile,
 [] - Putting it in the furnace,
 [] - Tempareture rising,
 [] - Losing temperature over time,

 [] - I'll need temperature reading,
-[] - Add action label underneath,
+[x] - Add action label underneath,
 [] - Remove current labels,